syncfusion-content/uwp-docs/uwp/Spreadsheet/Localization.md

 ---
 layout: post
-title: Localization in SfSpreadsheet | Syncfusion
+title: Localization in UWP Spreadsheet control | Syncfusion
-description: How to localize the SfSpreadsheet to any language settings
+description: Learn here all about Localization support in Syncfusion UWP Spreadsheet (SfSpreadsheet) control and more.
 platform: UWP
 control: SfSpreadsheet
 documentation: ug
 ---

-# Localization
+# Localization in UWP Spreadsheet (SfSpreadsheet)

 Localization is the process of configuring the application to a specific language.
 SfSpreadsheet provides support to localize all the static text in a Ribbon and all dialogs to any desired language.
 Localization can be done by adding resource file and setting the specific culture in the application.